JuliaDynamics/DynamicalBilliards.jl/docs/src/ray-splitting.md

 ## The `RaySplitter` structure
 In the second step, you have to define 2+1 functions: transmission probability, refraction angle and optionally new angular velocity after transmission.
-These functions, as well as the obstacle index are bundled into a special structure:
+These functions, as well as which obstacles participate in ray-splitting, are bundled into a special structure:
 ```@docs
 RaySplitter
 ```